The IRS Data Retrieval Tool (IRS DRT) electronically transfers your federal tax return information into your FAFSA form.

 Tax filers can also request a transcript of their federal tax return free of charge using one of the methods below.
 Back to Top ↑

 You can satisfy your tax document requirement by submitting a copy of your tax return.
-Feel free to upload your tax return directly to your checklist, or send us a copy via fax.
+Feel free to upload your tax return directly to your checklist at UC Merced Connect.
 Click here for an example of what we're looking for.
 Here are some guidelines for submitting tax returns to our office.

 - For the 2021-22 academic year, we're required to verify 2019 tax information, so please submit your 2019 Federal Tax Return